Precision Medicine for Autoimmune Diabetes in Pivotal Phase 3

 Registrational Phase III trial in Type 1 Diabetes with Diamyd® expanded to the US

-Diamyd Medical announced that the first clinical site in the United States was pending imminent initiation in the precision medicine Phase III trial DIAGNODE-3, which is ongoing in eight European countries.
+Diamyd Medical announced that the first clinical site in the United States was pending imminent initiation in the precision medicine Phase III trial DIAGNODE-3, ongoing in eight European countries.
 DIAGNODE-3 is designed to confirm the efficacy and safety of the antigen-specific immunotherapy Diamyd® in patients aged 12 to 29 years recently diagnosed with type 1 diabetes and carrying the genetic HLA DR3-DQ2 marker.
 The goal is to have the trial fully enrolled in the second half of 2024.